coolprobn/prabinpoudel.com.np/src/posts/articles/integrate-pronto-with-gitlab-ci-for-rails-app.md

 1. In Gitlab, after login, go to <a href="https://gitlab.com/-/profile/personal_access_tokens" target="_blank">personal access token</a>
 2. Enter a name and optional expiry date for the token.
-3. In scopes, choose only **api**, it is enough for our purpose as it gives all access to the project via Gitab API.
+3. In scopes, choose only **api**, it is enough for our purpose as it gives all access to the project via Gitlab API.
 4. Click on **Create token**
 5. Copy the token and keep it somewhere safe, we will need this in next step.